mindsmiths/docs/docs/src/Tutorials/Armory Onboarding Tutorial/5-chaining-screens.md

 ```

 The data is only stored at the end of a procedure to allow the user to go back and forth and change their answers before submitting.
-To allow the user to go back through the screen chain, simply set the `allowsUndo` field in the `HeaderComponent` to `true`.
-Let's see this in the onboarding screens:

 ```java title="java/agents/Felix.java"